NushaMBZ/aide-memoire/AGM4367/Q Unit-02 S-11.md

 Oligopoly Market Characteristics:

-1. Few Dominant Firms: In an oligopoly market, there are only a small number of large firms that dominate the industry.
+1. Few Dominant Firms: In an oligopoly market, <mark style="background: #FF5582A6;">there are only a small number of large firms</mark> that dominate the industry.
 These firms have a significant market share and can influence market conditions.

 2. Interdependence: Oligopolistic firms are highly interdependent.
 The actions or decisions of one firm can directly affect the others.
-This leads to strategic behavior as firms must consider how their competitors will react to their actions.

 3. Barriers to Entry: Oligopolies often have high barriers to entry, making it difficult for new firms to enter the market.
-These barriers can include economies of scale, high startup costs, or established brand loyalty.

-4. Product Differentiation: While some oligopolistic markets feature homogeneous products (perfect competition), many involve product differentiation.
+4. Product Differentiation: While some oligopolistic markets feature <mark style="background: #FF5582A6;">homogeneous products</mark> (perfect competition), many involve product differentiation.
 Firms may produce similar but slightly differentiated products, leading to competition based on branding, quality, or other attributes.

 5. Price Rigidity: Oligopolistic firms are often hesitant to change prices frequently.
-Price wars can be detrimental to all firms involved, so they tend to maintain relatively stable prices over time.

 6. Non-Price Competition: In addition to price, firms in oligopolies engage in non-price competition.
-This includes advertising, marketing, product innovation, and customer service to gain a competitive edge.

 Monopolistically Competitive Market Characteristics:

-1. Many Small Firms: Monopolistically competitive markets feature a large number of relatively small firms, none of which have a dominant market share.
+1. Many Small Firms: Monopolistically competitive markets feature a <mark style="background: #FF5582A6;">large number of relatively small firms</mark>, none of which have a dominant market share.
 Entry and exit are typically easy.

-2. Product Differentiation: Firms in monopolistic competition produce differentiated products that are not perfect substitutes for each other.
+2. Product Differentiation: Firms in monopolistic competition produce <mark style="background: #FF5582A6;">differentiated products that are not perfect substitute</mark>s for each other.
 This differentiation can be based on branding, design, quality, or other factors.

 3. Limited Price Control: Unlike monopolies or oligopolies, firms in monopolistic competition have limited control over prices.
-They can set their own prices to some extent but must consider consumer preferences and competitor pricing.

 4. Freedom of Entry and Exit: Firms can enter or exit the market relatively easily, as there are typically no significant barriers to entry.
-This promotes competition and innovation.

 5. Non-Price Competition: Much like in oligopolistic markets, non-price competition is prevalent in monopolistically competitive markets.
-Firms focus on advertising, marketing, and product differentiation to attract customers.

 6. Short-Run and Long-Run Profits: In the short run, firms in monopolistic competition can experience either economic profits or losses.
 In the long run, however, competition tends to erode these profits, bringing firms to a situation where they earn only normal profits.

 7. Consumer Choice: Monopolistic competition provides consumers with a variety of choices, as each firm offers a slightly different product.
-This diversity can lead to a wide range of consumer preferences being satisfied.

 > [!question]
 > Explain profit maximisation of an oligopoly firm and a monopolistically competitive firm